RussellXia/NYU_Capstone_Project/README.md

 **Online Content Data**: customer clicking online content for all the shows that XYZ Networks has from 2022-01-01 to 2024-01-01.

 ### Assumptions
+The only Monetary Values come from user subscribing to the channels.

+### Modeling Approaches
+**Goal**: Takes customers' first 6 months RFM related behaviors as the input to predict whether they will generate low mid or high values in the next 6 months in 2023.

+1. We conduct data preprocessing and feature engineering to generate RFM related features such as Recency, Frequency, Monetary Values, Tenure, Total Watch Time.
+2. For each dataset’s RFM feature,  apply K Means and Elbow Methods to determine the optimal clusters.
+After calculating RFM clusters of the 3 datasets, adding all the cluster score together to get final score and group them into 3 final segments.
+3. Build an XGBoost classifier to predict the users’ future lifetime value clusters, apply a 80 to 20 train test split.
+4. Shapley values analysis for feature impact.
+5. Customer Segmentation Analysis

 ### Related Project links
 1. https://github.com/mukulsinghal001/customer-lifetime-prediction-using-python